 Dartmouth's Language and Cultural Exchange program (LACE) facilitates language and cultural exchange between international and domestic graduate and undergraduate students.
 Sponsored by International Student Programs-OPAL, LACE pairs undergraduate and graduate students interested in improving their ability to converse in second languages, while gaining new insights into cultures other than their own.
 A typical example of a "Language Pair" (LP) includes an international graduate student who would like to improve his/her English conversational skills, matched with an undergraduate student studying the native language of the graduate student.
 Mastering conversational skills in a second (or third or fourth!) language comes with constant practice.
 LPs pledge to meet one-on-one at least once a week at a mutually convenient time and location, in shared conversation and cultural exchange.
 They can attend LACE and College events together.
 The Language and Cultural Exchange program is a unique experience that allows students to practice speaking in a different language, while learning more about the cultural traditions of another country.

 Is this your first time participating in this kind of exercise?
 Don't worry!
-You can always consult Stephen Silver from International Student Programs-Office of Pluralism and Leadership (ISP-OPAL); or professors from Dartmouth's foreign language departments.
+You can consult Brianne Gallagher from International Student Programs-Office of Pluralism and Leadership (ISP-OPAL); or professors from Dartmouth's foreign language departments.
 LACE will help the exchange remain smooth and useful.
 Our role, entirely, is to help you.

 Click here for some helpful language tips courtesy of Judith Hertog.